Sepkoski Grants for 2020

 IV.
 The intended uses of funds from the Sepkoski Grant

 The subject matter covered by grant proposals may be in any field under the discipline of paleontology/paleobiology.
 Applicants should look over the Journal of Paleontology as a guide to acceptable topics.
 Appropriate uses of Sepkoski Grant funds include (but are not limited to) salary support, domestic and foreign travel, and equipment purchase.
 Requests for field expenses, publication costs, attendance at scientific meetings, and aspects related to any of these areas is acceptable.
 If you receive a grant we ask that a brief accounting of how the funds were spent be sent a year after the grant is received.
 Also, as a part of this section please include a statement telling us how you can receive payment, if awarded a grant, in US dollars.
 We suggest that you confer with your bank on this.
 For example, it may be recommended by your bank to use a wire transfer.

 - Curriculum vitae (C.V.), listing birth date, education, current professional position, and all published papers, articles, and books.
 Additional information, such as employment history, awards, participation in international conferences and projects, etc., may be included.

-There is no limit to the number of times a paleontologist may apply for a PalSIRP Sepkoski Grant but only one application, per year, will be considered.
+There is no limit to the number of times a paleontologist may apply for a PalSIRP Sepkoski Grant but only one application will be considered in a given year.
 Awards are usually made in June or July, but may extend as late as September or October.